-Epididymitis: Inflammation of the epididymis is always due to infection.
+Inflammation of the epididymis is always due to infection.
 It is the most common cause of pain in the testes for men between the ages of 18 to 45 years old.
-In sexually active men, the most common cause of epididymitis are sexually transmitted diseases, such as gonorrhea, chlamydia, e. coli, klebsiella, enterococcus, staphylococcus species etc. In younger men, a very common cause of an epididymis infection, is a direct migration of the infection from the prostate towards the epididymis.
+In sexually active men, the most common cause of epididymitis are sexually transmitted diseases, such as gonorrhoea, chlamydia, e. coli, klebsiella, enterococcus, staphylococcus species etc. In younger men, a very common cause of an epididymis infection, is a direct migration of the infection from the prostate towards the epididymis.

-Chronic Prostatitis: Chronic inflammation of the prostate can lead to testicular pain due to its caused neural plexus strangulation.
+Chronic inflammation of the prostate can lead to testicular pain due to its caused neural plexus strangulation.
 The pain is then reflected through the neural pathways towards the testicles.
 This is one of the most common but subtle causes as doctors often misdiagnose patients with chronic epididymitis.
 This happens due to the locality of pain in the testicles.

 Figure 2: Reflection of pain through the neural pathways from the inflamed prostate towards the testicles.

-Trauma: Trauma to the testicles often produces a painful feeling.
+Trauma to the testicles often produces a painful feeling.
 A direct blow to the scrotum is very painful, but it usually is temporary and subsides relatively quickly.
 Potential scenarios:

 - In the majority of cases, it can lead to bruising which subsides within two weeks.